 Even if the dairy you consume is organic and hormone-free, it still contains more than 60 naturally occurring hormones that can trigger breakouts.

 Dairy contains insulin-growth factor (IGF-1), which elevates insulin levels.
 High insulin levels can cause blood sugar swings that contribute to acne.
 IGF-1 can also increase sebum production, which clogs your pores and leads to breakouts.

 The main proteins in milk are casein and whey.
 Both are difficult for most to digest and can lead to gastrointestinal distress, inflammation and potential damage to the gut lining.
-Gut health is the foundation to clear skin.
+Gut health is the foundation for clear skin.
 On top of this, casein increases IGF-1 and whey spikes insulin levels.
-As you now know, those are both big time acne triggers.
+As you now know, those are both big-time acne triggers.